MohsinKhan88/enterprise-ai-operations-assistant/README.md

 ## Project Status

 Version: 1.0.0
-Status: Production-ready Proof of Concept
+Status: Enterprise Proof of Concept

 This project has been fully implemented as a working proof of concept on AWS.